Tratos/EAappEmulator_EN/README.md

 >
 Need for Speed ​​: Boogie
 >
+Need for Speed: Rivals (Unable to connect to the Internet)
+>
 Plants vs. Zombies: Defense of Harmony Town
 >
 Plants vs. Zombies: Garden Warfare